How we use your information

-- Quote and policy comparison software providers – to provide you with a quotation and in some circumstances to make comparisons of plans based on their statistical likelihood of matching your needs or meeting a claim, we use a third-party software to obtain real-time pricing and comparative quotes from a range of leading UK insurance providers or to provide detailed knowledge about historical and current critical illness policies.
+- Insurance quote providers and policy comparison software providers – to provide you with a quotation and in some circumstances to make comparisons of plans based on their statistical likelihood of matching your needs or meeting a claim, we will share your information with insurance companies or use a third-party software to obtain real-time pricing and comparative quotes from a range of leading UK insurance providers or to provide detailed knowledge about historical and current critical illness policies.

 - Quality assurance auditors – companies who provide professional services to make sure we are complying with the rules of our regulator, the FCA, and independently provide assessment of our competence.

 - Data validation and communication providers – companies who validate contact details and manage our phone systems and the distribution of post, email and text messages who need access to your personal information to provide elements of our service.

 - IT service providers – we use developers who provide technology platforms, systems or other IT services that may have access to your personal information.
 However, we have strict access controls in place and only those contractors that need access to your data to provide their services will be authorised.

 - Related and associated companies – if your enquiry comes to us via a third-party ‘introducer’ or a related company, or if your enquiry leads us to make an introduction to a related company or specialist company that we have partnered with, there will be an exchange of your personal information and subsequent reports to whether you do, or do not, take out a particular product or policy, for administrative, management forecasting and planning and statistical purposes.

 - Regulators and authorities – upon their request and as we may be required to do so either by law or during investigation of a complaint.